 Value to the Business

 Businesses that have even a small portion of their testing automated see lots of bonuses.
 First and most obvious of all, automated tests do not have to be run by a human.
-This means that companies do not have to pay anyone to run the tests every day, and that employees can focus on other things, saving the company money.
+This means that companies do not have to pay anyone to run the tests every day, and their employees can focus on other things, saving the company money.
 Freeing up personnel time also makes projects get done faster, as there is now more time to work on them.
 Also, because a human is not required to run the tests, more tests can be run for virtually no extra cost.
 This allows the company to test more aspects of their apps than they were before for about the same cost.
-More value for the same cost is defiantly a plus for any business.
+More value for the same cost is definitely a plus for any business.
 Automated testing, when set up the correct way, can report what made the test fail, showing not only a screen shot of where the failure happened, but what exact step it failed on.
 This makes the debugging process very easy and much quicker for whom ever is monitoring results.

-Shown below is a screenshot from Telerik Test Studio of the results file each script automatically generates if any step of a script fails.
+Shown below is a screenshot from Telerik’s Test Studio of the results file each script automatically generates if any step of a script fails.
 The calendar on the left of the screen would show the history of testing, so any patterns or constant failures can be seen easily.
 On the right is the step that the test failed on.
 More in-depth discussion of this popular testing software will occur later.

 Figure 1: Screenshot of Test Studio's results file [1]